gumaerc-testorg/res.6-012-spring-2018/content/resources/lecture-18-inequalities-convergence-and-the-weak-law-of-large-numbers.md

   youtube_description: ''
   youtube_id: ''
 ---
-This resource contains information regarding introduction to probability: Inference & limit theorems: Linear least mean squares (LLMS) estimation.
+This resource contains information regarding introduction to probability: Inference & limit theorems: Inequalities, convergence, and the weak law of large numbers.